Upsilon-like concordance invariants from sl(n) knot cohomology: A first example

-Here we refer the reader to turn to Figure \ref{fig:dotdiagram} and the caption below it.
-In this figure we have given the complex described above in the case $n=5$.
+To get into the spirit of things, let us abandon the general case for a second.
+We refer the reader to \Cref{fig:dotdiagram}, which illustrates the complex $S$ described above in the case $n=5$.
 The game we play is the following.
 First we find a cocycle representative for $[\psi]$.
-It shall turn out that the first representative we find generates the red dot in Figure \ref{fig:dotdiagram}.
+It shall turn out that the first representative we find generates the red dot in \Cref{fig:dotdiagram}.
 Then we take a line (the gray line in that figure is one such example) of a slope between $0$ and $\infty$.
 We position this line as far left as we can \emph{while still having some cocycle cohomologous with $\psi$ supported on or to the left of the line}.
-Finally, we compute $\upsln_5$: the slope of the line corresponds to some $t \in [0,1]$ and this leftmost position will determine $\upsln_5(t)$.
+Finally, we compute~$\upsln_5$: the slope of the line corresponds to some $t \in [0,1]$ and this leftmost position will determine~$\upsln_5(t)$.
 In this particular case we find a cocycle cohomologous with $\psi$ supported in the green dots (although to verify this for herself, the reader will need to decorate the differentials in the figure with the correct coefficients).

+We return now to the general case.
+Nevertheless, we will continue to rely on features of \Cref{fig:dotdiagram}.
+Whenever we do this, the reader is invited to assure herself that the features relied upon do indeed hold for $3 \leq n \leq 10$.